Call

 • Receive a branded Swan Hellenic expedition parka and use of rubber boots in the polar region

-• Standard wi-fi onboard
+• Standard Wi-Fi onboard

 • Self-service laundry

-• Enjoy 52 meals, including all while cruising
+• 54 meals including all while cruising

 • 24-hour room service included